Trongate PHP Framework Docs

 The built-in admin template ships with multiple color schemes (default, blue, red, green) and switching between them is ridiculously simple.

-Just add a theme key to your $data array:
+If you are building your own controller (not extending the admin panel), just add a theme key to your $data array:

 What Happens Behind the Scenes